yasserfarouk/negmas/docs/upgrade_guide.rst

 Java Support
 ------------

-Developping agents and negotiators in Java is no longer supported.
+Developing agents and negotiators in Java is no longer supported.
 This means that `jnegmas` is no longer needed or used.

 Other Changes